 The CCCPE website hosts a database of certificants which is routinely updated.

 Certification involves meeting standard competencies of education and practice.
 There is not a specific degree requirement.
 Rather, applicants must have at least an undergraduate degree and must meet the educational competencies outlined in the CCPE Application Kit through university accredited courses.
 In addition, they must also have 4 years of work experience (with one of those years being mentored), or 5 years of work experience or more.
 Supporting documentation in the form of work products, demonstrating that the competencies related to professional practice have been met, must be submitted.
-There is also an application category for practicing ergonomists who have had 10 years of experience and who graduated before July 1997 as well as a category for ergonomists who have been practicing for 25 years or more.
-The Application Kit provides information on each of these categories and their requirements.

 The CCCPE is endorsed by the International Ergonomics Association (IEA) and as the only recognized ergonomics certifying body in Canada.
 Individuals who have attained the CCPE have demonstrated that they have met set high standards of competency in education and practice.
 This helps to both protect the Ergonomists and the client.
 CCPEs are expected to abide by the Code of Ethics.
 More and more employers are looking for candidates with the CCPE designation and the CCCPE Board works on promotion the designation on an ongoing basis.